Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 Travel Tip: Many domestic airports in Costa Rica charge a usage fee between $5-$15 USD each time you fly in or out.

-In addition to other regional and international airports, both SJO & LIR offer regional flights to many popular tourist destinations such as Quepos, Tamarindo, and La Fortuna.
+In addition to other regional and international airports, SJO & LIR offer regional flights to many popular tourist destinations such as Quepos, Tamarindo, and La Fortuna.
 Routes are serviced daily with regional airlines Sansa and Skyway.